-A Behave with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law:
+A Behave with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law;

-The Council has adopted a Constitution which has been revised in 2018/19 and formally adopted by the Council in April 2018.
+The Council has adopted a Constitution which has been revised in 2019/20 and formally adopted by the Council in April 2019.
 This sets out how the Council operates and how decisions are made with procedures to be followed to ensure they are fit for purpose.
 The Constitution details the roles and functions relative to these bodies, panels and officers.
 The Council's committee structure with main functions is shown below.

-The Corporate Management Committee set up or continued with a number of member Working Groups between 2014/15 to 2018/19 to oversee significant projects or the business of the Council.
+The Corporate Management Committee set up or continued with a number of member Working Groups between in 2019/20 to oversee significant projects or the business of the Council.

-For example, the Business Applications Member Working Group reports to the same Committee on the implementation of ICT and solutions in the Customer Services section and how we communicate and transact with residents, businesses and visitors to the Borough - the aim being to significantly improve the services we provide.
-Other working groups include the HR working party and the Property Acquisitions Member Working Group.
-All the Member working groups have been very active in 2018/19 in implementing the objectives of the Corporate Plan
+For example, the Digital Transformation Member Working Group reports to the same Committee on the implementation of ICT and solutions in the Customer Services section and how we communicate and transact with residents, businesses and visitors to the Borough - the aim being to significantly improve the services we provide.
+Other working groups include the HR working party.
+All the Member working groups have been very active in 2019/20 in implementing the objectives of the Corporate Plan